Discover with us the Carnival in Venice 2025: the events, the traditions and the secrets of Italy’s most famous carnival.

 With its 1,600 years of history, the city of Venice attracts millions of tourists from all over the world every year.
 The unparalleled charm of its calli, historic palaces on the lagoon and breathtaking views is an irresistible lure for those who want to enjoy a one-of-a-kind travel experience.
 In particular, Carnival is among the main events that make this ancient maritime republic a place to experience and explore to the fullest.
-The 2024 edition, which will take place from 27th January to 13th February, will be entitled To the East, the Fabulous Voyage of Marco Polo.
-If you, too, want to learn more about how to go to the Venice Carnival, follow the tips we have prepared for you at Visit Italy.
+The 2025 edition, which will take place from 14th of February to 4th of March, will be entitled To the time of Canova, the famous venetian historical character to celebrate his 300 anniversary of birth.

-Are you planning a journey to discover the enchanting lagoon treasures and do you want to know how to go to the Venice Carnival?
-This prestigious event is characterized by a very ancient history, the origins of which derive historically from the Saturnalia, Roman religious festivities, and the Greek Dionysian cults.
+The carnival in Venice is a prestigious event characterized by a very ancient history, the origins of which derive historically from the Saturnalia, Roman religious festivities, and the Greek Dionysian cults.
 The Venetian Carnival is much-awaited within the vast panorama of the city's annual events, during which one can savour the splendor and sparkling, and transgressive atmospheres typical of the noble palaces of the Serenissima in the 18th century.

 The peculiarity of this historical phase was the exceptional duration of the event, which was about six weeks, from 26 December, the day dedicated by the Catholic Church to devotion to St Stephen, to Ash Wednesday.
 During the 13th century and, in particular, from 1271, the first schools dedicated to training the professional figure of the so-called mascarero, the craftsman specialized in the production of the splendid masks, and the workshops.
 During the 18th century, the Carnival reached the height of prestige at the international level.

-Follow our detailed guide, which will provide you with all the advantageous information you need about how to go to the Venice Carnival.
+Follow our detailed guide, which will provide you with all the information the events of 2025 edition and tips you need about how to enjoy the Venice Carnival 2025.

 How to go to the Venice Carnival from out of town